Dutch Oven Roast Chicken With A Lemon & Herb Butter

 • Fruit and Veg: fresh lemon, brown onion, garlic cloves, plus a whole head of garlic cut horizontally.

-• Butter, olive oil, sea salt flakes, freshly ground black pepper
+• Softened Butter (this is what gives you that golden, flavour-packed crispy skin), olive oil, sea salt flakes, freshly ground black pepper

 • Herbs: fresh rosemary, thyme, bay leaves, and parsley